Legal Requirements for Entries

 A Road Crew Briefing Form for completion can be downloaded, one of these forms should be completed for every carnival procession you enter or other movement of your entry.
 Once completed prior to pulling off the form should remain with the entry in case it needs to be examined.

-Do you have personnel under 19 years of age, if so you may need a Chaperone Policy?
+Do you have personnel 16 years of age or under, if so you may need a Child Protection Policy?

 In order to ensure the safety of children or vulnerable adults each entry is expected to have a policy in place, the entry requirement is:

-I understand It is good practice and the responsibility of the entrant to have a child protection policy in place if anybody connected with the entry is under 19 years old.
+I understand It is good practice and the responsibility of the entrant to have a child protection policy in place if anybody connected with the entry is 16 years of age or under.

-I agree that by signing this entry form I am confirming that my/our entry will conform to one of the three options below:
+I agree that by signing this entry form I am confirming that my/our entry will conform to one of the two options below:

 Failure to confirm your entry is covered by one of the above options will result in the entry not being accepted into any of the Somerset County Guy Fawkes Carnivals.